 The costs of litigating claims are evidently lower than arbitrating them.
-Litigating in some states like São Paulo is not in itself cheap as court fees, expert fees and appeal fees could well exceed 100,000 reais and perhaps even 200,000 reais depending on the complexity of expert evidence to be produced (plus the costs of the party's own legal counsel).
-That is hefty for small enterprises and one could argue that it is at any rate too expensive in light of the excessive duration of lawsuits and the perceived unpredictability of court decisions.
-But the fact that domestic arbitration expenditures tend to amount to 1 million reais or more in many chambers (plus the costs of the party's own legal counsel) certainly does no favours to the adoption of arbitration among small and even midsize enterprises -
+Litigating in some states such as São Paulo is not in itself cheap as court fees, expert fees and appeal fees could well exceed 100,000 reais and perhaps even 200,000 reais depending on the complexity of expert evidence to be produced (plus the costs with the party's own legal counsel).
+That is hefty for small enterprises, and one could argue that it is at any rate too expensive in light of the excessive duration of lawsuits and the perceived unpredictability of court decisions.
+But the fact that domestic arbitration expenditures tend to amount to 1 million reais or more in many chambers (plus the costs with the party's own legal counsel) certainly does no favours to the adoption of arbitration among small and even medium-size enterprises - and thereby prevents larger business from incorporating arbitration into all of their contracts with those smaller businesses.